-Trump: North Korea blowing up test sites, 'total denuclearization...has already started'
+Trump: North Korea blowing up test sites, 'total denuclearization ... has already started'

 A U.S. official said on Wednesday that the site Trump referred to then was the Sohae Satellite Launching Ground, a major facility in the western part of the country that has been used for testing engines for long-range missiles.

-North Korea announced ahead of the Singapore summit the suspension of its ICBM testing and also closed its nuclear bomb test site.
+North Korea announced ahead of the Singapore summit the suspension of its ICBM testing and also closed its nuclear bomb test site, where it conducted several explosions in front of visiting media that it said were to destroy testing tunnels.
 U.S. officials, however, have cautioned that such actions are reversible.

+Trump said on Wednesday the remains of 200 American servicemen had already been sent back, following on from the agreement he reached with Kim in Singapore.

+Two U.S. officials, speaking on condition of anonymity, said that while North Korea was expected to return the remains of soldiers in coming days, they had not yet been returned.

-Reporting by Jim Oliphant, David Brunnstrom, Idrees Ali and Tim Ahmann in Washington; Editing by James Dalgleish
+Reporting by Jim Oliphant, David Brunnstrom, Idrees Ali and Tim Ahmann in Washington; editing by James Dalgleish and Cynthia Osterman